 - ¼ teaspoon Natural Peppermint Extract - or mint extract as you prefer

 - 1 ¼ cup Almond Milk

 - 2 tablespoons Maple Syrup - or agave or rice syrup or sugar-free Monk fruit syrup or 2-4 stevia drops

 - The day before or at least 3 hours before, shake very well a can of coconut cream, then open and fill an ice cube tray with the coconut cream.
 Freeze overnight or at least 3 hours until it forms ice cubes of coconut cream.

 - In a blender, add all the ingredients: frozen, canned coconut cream, ice cubes, almond milk, vanilla extract, mint extract, maple syrup, and blend at high speed until icy and thick.

-- If too thick to your liking, add a splash more of almond milk and blend.
-To make the shake frothier, add a few more ice cubes, blend.
+- If too thick to your liking, add a splash of almond milk and blend.
+To make the shake frothier, add a few more ice cubes and blend again.

-- Serve immediately with unsweetened coconut whipped cream, a glace cherry, and few sprinkles to decorate.
+- Serve immediately with unsweetened coconut whipped cream, a glace cherry, and a few sprinkles to decorate.